minierparedes/frog-blossom-docs/design-docs/Frog-blossom-design.md

 ## 2. Architectural Overview

-The frog-blossom CMS will follow a Clean architecture microservice, with a single backend server responsible for handling HTTP requests, managing data storage, and serving content to users.
+The frog-blossom CMS will follow a Hexagonal architecture and microservice, with a single backend server responsible for handling HTTP requests, managing data storage, and serving content to users.
 The frontend will be implemented using Nuxtjs.

 ## 3. Functional Requirements

 ### 3.1 User Management

 - Users should register new accounts.
 - Users should log in to their accounts.
 - Users should update their profile information.
 - Admin users should manage user accounts (CRUD operations).

 ### 3.2 Content Management

 - Authenticated users should create new content.
 - Authenticated users should edit existing content.
 - Authenticated users should delete content they own.